 First things first: I’m heavily biased toward Nozbe.
 This post will demonstrate where my bias comes from.
 To me, Nozbe is much more than a simple task manager: it’s a whole-life system, guiding all areas of my life.

-After more than three years of work and a few months of internal testing, we’d like to invite some teams to be the first to test our brand new Nozbe 4 system.
+After more than three years of work and a few months of internal testing, we’d like to invite some teams to be the first to test our brand new Nozbe 4 (Nozbe Teams) system.
 If you’re curious about what the future holds for Nozbe, read on:

 Most people who create content use a content calendar (an editorial calendar) in some form.
 Simply put, a content calendar works as a sentinel for controlling the publication process and ensuring that your content appears regularly.